does my baby have colic?

 moaning and groaning

-an early sign that things could go wrong, is lots of moaning and groaning, pushing and straining, even during their sleep. if this early symptom is present, it's likely that there's excessive gas in their digestive tract. this is the best time to really learn good burping and abdominal massage techniques. they are often not the easiest babies to burp, which is why gas is building up. active burping techniques work much better then the basic (static) positions.
+An early sign that things could go wrong, is lots of moaning and groaning, pushing and straining, even during their sleep. if this early symptom is present, it's likely that there's excessive gas in their digestive tract. this is the best time to really learn good burping and abdominal massage techniques. they are often not the easiest babies to burp, which is why gas is building up.

 as gas builds up and takes up more space, the baby starts to cramp... knees to chest and hands in little fists. a cramping baby that continues to show symptoms for more than a week is almost certainly experiencing colic.